hackclub/some-assembly-required/code/x86-intel/README.md

 We will use the [Hello World](/code/x86-intel/hello-world/hello-world.asm) program as our example for this, but you will see the same steps for the [Uppercaser](/code/x86-intel/uppercaser/uppercaser.asm) program.

-For a mac (both Intel and Apple Silicon), these are the instructions to compile and run the code.
+For a Mac (both Intel and Apple Silicon), these are the instructions to compile and run the code.
 We have 3 steps to run our program:
 1. Assemble it into an object file
 1. Generate our executable
 1. Run our executable